kahlertfr/depth-aware-motion-deblurring/docs/chapters/related-work.rst

 model for depth-involved deblurring.

-There are also works that take both rotation and translation into consideration like Joshi *et al.* :cite:`Joshi2010` where a inertial sensor is used to measure the camera motion.
+There are also works that take both rotation and translation into consideration like Joshi *et al.* :cite:`Joshi2010` where an inertial sensor is used to measure the camera motion.
 Tai *et al.* :cite:`Tai2010` used labeled cues to estimate the camera motion.
 Bae *et al.* :cite:`Bae2013` combined a depth sensor (Microsoft Kinect) and an inertial sensor to recover the real